 National Planning Practice Guidance states that relevant authorities should consider how they can best support self-build and custom housebuilding in their area.
 This could include using their own land if available and suitable for self-build and custom housebuilding and marketing it to those on the custom and self-build register.
 Section 2(1) of the Self-build and Custom Housebuilding Act 2015 places a duty on relevant bodies to have regard to each self-build and custom housebuilding register, that relates to their area when carrying out their planning, housing, land disposal and regeneration functions.
-The act provides a legal definition of self-build and custom housebuilding.
-The Act does not distinguish between self-build and custom housebuilding and provides that both are where an individual, an association of individuals, or persons working with or for individuals or associations of individuals, build or complete houses to be occupied as homes by those individuals.
+The act provides a legal definition of self-build and custom housebuilding and provides that both are where an individual, an association of individuals, or persons working with or for individuals or associations of individuals, build or complete houses to be occupied as homes by those individuals.